Hotspur Studio

 I create markers on the land.
 My huts/shacks are just vestigial places where people have or may come to thrive.
 They are “shaped architectural delineation of skin, absorbent and refined toward a cosmology of indwelling” (Marilynn Cherry 2021).
 Through layers of paint, they become a metamorphic skin signaling these ideas: home, cottage, shelter, camp, headstone, and crypt.
 For me the people that inhabit these paintings are myself and viewers who stand before them.
 Complete the story I say through paint.

-Painting the landscape no longer feels like a genre move or having anything to do with a career (what is that anyway?).
-It feels now like a push toward eternity, a remapping of my own being and a readying for the rest of the path I am on.
-The work has always been a ‘palimpsest’.
-The world is incorporeal in sedimentary ways as well as with rock.
-I am part of many layers of art, and I set my work into my present layer.
+Painting feels now like a push toward eternity, a remapping of my own being and a readying for the rest of the path I am on.
+All my work has always been a ‘palimpsest’.
+Like sedimentary layers of rock I believe painting is part of an ever evolving story about our planet and our time on it.

 Bio